AccessMap/sidewalkify/README.md

 The input file can be any file type readable by `geopandas.read_file`, which should be anything readable by `fiona`, i.e. GDAL.

+The input file must have two metadata columns: `sw_right` and `sw_left`.
+The values in these columns must be the offset distance of the sidewalk.
+A negative value indicates the nonexistence of the sidewalk on that side of the street.

 For example, you could also use a GeoJSON input file:

     sidewalkify <input.geojson> <output.shp>